What is Issues Management in Public Relations?

 - Hands-on crisis management experience.

-Public relations can play a vital role in the development of successful issues management outcomes, which benefit both the organisation and its stakeholders.
+So public relations can play a vital role in the development of successful issues management outcomes, which benefit both the organisation and its stakeholders.
+Here’s how I approach it.

-When issues arise – and they always do – organisations need to handle the situation carefully, if they want to minimise the negative effect it has on their business.
+When issues arise – and they always do – your organisation will need to handle the situation carefully, if you want to minimise the negative effect it has on your business.
 Having a formal process in place for issues management means problems are identified and resolved quickly without becoming a PR crisis.

 1. Identify issues and trends

-Issues management begins with identifying potential issues and how they can impact the organisation.
-If an issue evades detection then nothing can or will be done about it, until it reaches crisis point.
+Issues management begins with identifying potential issues and how they can impact your organisation.
+If an issue evades detection, then nothing can or will be done about it, until it reaches crisis point.

-The role of the PR in issues management is to have their finger on the pulse.
+The role of the professional PR in issues management is to have our finger on the pulse.
 And that means scanning the external environment for developing trends and issues, which are of interest to the business.
 This can be anything from chatter on social media to changes in legislation.
-PRs need to look inside the business too, such as business strategies, operations and behaviours.
+PRs look inside the business too, such as business strategies, operations and behaviours.
 Is there a threat to the IT systems?
 What are the consequences of a HR breach?
-Or an employee sharing company information on social media?
+How about an employee carelessly sharing company information on social media?

 2. Set priorities

-Organisations should concentrate on those issues critical to their strategic objectives and where the organisation’s input and management will make the most difference.
+It’s important to concentrate on those issues critical to your strategic objectives, and where your organisation’s input and management will make the most difference.

 3. Establish a position on the issue

 What needs to be done?
 What steps must be taken first?
 And how will the issue be managed and communicated?
 There may be several ways an issue can be tackled.
-PR practitioners managing the process will need to look at costs involved for each option, as well as the scope and timings.
+As an experienced PR practitioner, I look at costs involved for each option, as well as the scope and timings.
 It may be that several courses of action are taken in parallel.
 Or one clear plan of action is developed.
 Either way, key messages need to be drawn up, so messaging is consistent.

 4. Develop a response

 A plan is then prepared for how to respond to the problem, including possible scenarios and the appropriate message for each.
-What information is shared about the problem needs to be decided upon and how the issue will be presented to the public and media.
-A list of authorised people who can talk on the matter also needs drawing up, as well as a step-by-step guide to communicating the issue internally.
+What information is shared about the problem and how the issue will be presented to the public and media is decided.
+Next a list of authorised people who can talk on the matter also needs drawing up, as well as a step-by-step guide to communicating the issue internally.

-The plan is put into action and messaging that has been agreed is communicated via internal networks and external channels, including the media.
+The issues management plan is put into action and messaging that’s been agreed is communicated via internal networks and external channels, including the media.

 6. Monitor the issue